timotejroiko/astrobot-docs/README.md

 #### Chart Options

-Additionally, there are multiple chart options that can be added to the Newchart command using the `--option=value` format.
+Additionally, there are multiple chart options that can be added to the command using the `--option=value` format.
 All of these options (with a few obvious exceptions) can be used together in any combination.

 ##### --add & --remove